 - Interact with fellow acoustical consulting firms in a professional manner.

-II.
 Rules of Practice

 1. Acoustical consultants shall hold paramount the safety, health and welfare of the public in the performance of their professional duties.